M4G13/mystudentyears/README.md

     - [x] User testing of app

 ## Requirements
+> The following requirements were provided by the Product Owner, describing the typical flow which the app should deliver.
 * The app will open with some welcome screen > NEXT
 * Enter name and email - plus link to privacy policy, terms and conditions, etc. > NEXT
 * Simple in app Survey (see below) / or link to google docs (tho I would rather keep them "in-app" >  The user will fill out the survey > Submit